avi-jain/realtime-mongo-gg/README.md

 ###NOTES -

-* Pub-sub can be done better and faster with Redis, but I was accustomed to Mongo and wanted to play around with the tailable cursor feature (which is not documented properly in Mongoose, my ODM of choice :( )
+* Pub-sub can be done better and faster with Redis, but I was accustomed to Mongo and wanted to play around with the tailable cursor feature (which is not documented properly in Mongoose, my ODM of choice :( .
+Hence uses a small part of pure Mongo)
 * It's pretty lightweight, does not use a front-end framework(Angular/React), nor does it use any front-end libraries(Bootstrap/Material).
 So yes, it's kinda ugly to look at.
+* "Access-Control-Allow-Methods" -> "POST, GET,OPTIONS".
+Does the updates through post requests, rather than put requests, keeping in mind browser compatibility issues with put requests through forms.
+Can be easily changed.

+###TO-DO
+* Displays self username in stalk page.
+Remove that while looping over user list.
+* Convert location/partner updates to ajax instead of rendering a new page